smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part2.md

 As I was testing out different visualizations in Shorthand, <b>I realized that, in general, I prefer how Flourish charts display over Tableau charts</b>: charts from Flourish tended to look cleaner upon upload, with fewer issues around text or axes being modified.
 So, I have decided to pivot solely to Flourish for the final draft.
 As an example, the map from Tableau in the wireframe cut off the text annotation, and the download options on the bottom clutter the page.
 Paired with user feedback that this map was confusing, I have decided to use another, simpler medium to make that chart.

 ### Mood board:
 Below, I put together a simple mood board, including color samples and graphics, that I'd like to incorporate into my presentation.
 I need to do some standardization in the charts to this board.
-In addition, moving into the final draft, I am considering shuffling around the colors for something more coherent, as that was a common theme from my interviews.
+In addition, moving into the final draft, I am considering shuffling around the colors for something more coherent, as that was a common theme from my interviews.<br>
 <br>
 <img src="Energy Insecurity (3).png" class="center"><br>
 <br>